jamiewilbraham/azure-docs/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-sentiment-analysis.md

 ## Summary

-In this article, you learned concepts and workflow for sentiment analysis by using Text Analytics in Azure Cognitive Services.
+In this article, you learned concepts and workflow for sentiment analysis by using Text Analytics in Azure Cognitive Research Technologies.
 In summary:

 + The [Sentiment Analysis API](https://westcentralus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-v2-1/operations/56f30ceeeda5650db055a3c9) is available for selected languages.
 + JSON documents in the request body include an ID, text, and language code.